-- o The external supply will come from those regions within the Eastern Interconnection that are considered as part of the PJM Reserve Requirement Study.
+- o The activation of any approved PJM or PJM member company operating procedure (procedure descriptions are available in Manual 3.) - The activation of any approved PJM or PJM member company operating procedure (procedure descriptions are available in Manual 3.) - o Redispatch and implementation of load management schemes will not be considered as part of this study. - Methodology - o The external supply will come from those regions within the Eastern Interconnection that are considered as part of the PJM Reserve Requirement Study.
 These external supply regions will be divided into five zones for the purpose of determining both a simultaneous import limit and five directional non-simultaneous import limits.
 During the simulation of the simultaneous limit, the amount of power from each source zone will be optimized.
-The five zones are: - Northern Zone: NYISO & ISO NE - Western Tier 1 Zone: MISO East and MISO West

-Western Tier 2 Zone: MISO Central & MISO South

-Southern Tier 1 Zone: TVA & LGEE

-Southern Tier 2 Zone: VACAR (non-PJM)

-These zones may be periodically modified based on changing system patterns or historical operational data.
+The five zones are: - Northern Zone: NYISO & ISO NE - Western Tier 1 Zone: MISO East and MISO West - Western Tier 2 Zone: MISO Central & MISO South - Southern Tier 1 Zone: TVA & LGEE - Southern Tier 2 Zone: VACAR (non-PJM) - These zones may be periodically modified based on changing system patterns or historical operational data.